KalinkaGit/PHP-Simple-Translator/README.md

     $translate = new Translator("YOUR_LANGUAGE"); // For example: en (like en.txt).
 ?>
 ```
-Or you can use a cookie or a DB to retrieve the language of the user, like this:
+You can use a cookie or a DB to retrieve the language of the user, like this:

 ```php
 <?php